annotation/stam/README.md

      * Usable with user-defined annotation paradigms
  * Validation: The ability to validate annotations of the data and basic correctness is one of the core goals of the
      model: Users (and systems) make mistakes, correctness of the data has to be ensured.
- * Interoperability but no dependency:
-    * Self-sustained, STAM does not rely on other data models (e.g. RDF) that introduce additional complexity.
-    * Exportable to webannotations / RDF, when used with the higher levels of formality.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and